shawngraham/cdh2020/content/en/week/instructions-part3.md

 ### Do

-Continue on with the sequence of tutorials you began with - the [minimum sequence](tutorials/1-basic-progression/#minimum-sequence), the [standard sequence](tutorials/1-basic-progression/#standard-sequence), or the [going-further sequence](tutorials/1-basic-progression/#going-further-sequence).
+Continue on with the sequence of tutorials you began with - the [newcomer sequence](tutorials/1-basic-progression/#newcomer-sequence), the [standard sequence](tutorials/1-basic-progression/#standard-sequence), or the [going-further sequence](tutorials/1-basic-progression/#going-further-sequence).
 Alternatively, you may switch sequences at this point if you so desire; just make sure to make a note of it in a relevant log.
 Make sure to complete your logs and upload them to your Github repository.

 **When you get stuck** make a post in the help channel in Discord indicating what tutorial you're working on, the error message that you are receiving, share a screenshot, explain what you were trying to do. **There is no shame in asking for help**; I do not want to learn that you have been suffering in silence trying to figure things out on your own.
 People who ask for help learn faster and have a better experience in this class and generally do better.
 You may ask me privately for help in Discord; we can screenshare and voice-chat as needed.